 Looks quite clear, doesn’t it?
 When a customer sees it, they see a professional-looking customer satisfaction survey, can read the questions clearly, and know where to put their answers.

 If you want to make the designing process simpler, you can easily use their templates to create your customer feedback forms.
 This saves tons of time and is proven to be highly effective.
-The best part is, you can signup for a free trial and test it before you purchase a paid plan.

 Each label should be placed close and visually linked to the corresponding field.
 This will save the customers time when they are completing the form.
 Just check out the Trustmary sample above again and you’ll notice that all the form fields are clearly labeled.